Matriarchy: History and distribution

-Most anthropologists hold that there are no known societies that are unambiguously matriarchal.
-According to J. M. Adovasio, Olga Soffer, and Jake Page, no true matriarchy is known to have actually existed.
-Anthropologist Joan Bamberger argued that the historical record contains no primary sources on any society in which women dominated.
-Anthropologist Donald Brown's list of human cultural universals (viz., features shared by nearly all current human societies) includes men being the "dominant element" in public political affairs, which he asserts is the contemporary opinion of mainstream anthropology.
-There are some disagreements and possible exceptions.
+Most anthropologists hold that there are no known societies that are unambiguously matriarchal, at least no matriarchal society that have completely excluded the opposite gender from roles of authority.
+According to J. M. Adovasio, Olga Soffer, and Jake Page, no matriarchy with the element of exclusion is known to have existed.
+Anthropologist Donald Brown's list of human cultural universals (viz., features shared by nearly all current human societies) includes men being the "dominant element" in public political affairs, which he asserts is the contemporary opinion of mainstream anthropology, although there are some disagreements and exceptions.

 A belief that women's rule preceded men's rule was, according to Haviland, "held by many nineteenth-century intellectuals".
-The hypothesis survived into the 20th century and was notably advanced in the context of feminism and especially second-wave feminism, but the hypothesis is mostly discredited today, most experts saying that it was never true.
+The hypothesis was notably advanced in the context of feminism and especially second-wave feminism, and have gained popularity as indigenous and gender research advances.

 Matriarchs, according to Peoples and Bailey, do exist; there are "individual matriarchs of families and kin groups."